vinyldns/vinyldns/CONTRIBUTING.md

 ### Discussion Process

 Some issues may require discussion with the community before proceeding to implementation.
 This can happen if the issue is a larger change, for example a big refactoring or new feature.
 The VinylDNS maintainers may label an issue for **Discussion** in order to solicit more detail before proceeding.
 If the issue is straightforward and/or well documented, it can be implemented immediately by the submitter.
 If the submitter is unable to make the changes required to address the issue, the VinylDNS maintainers will prioritize the work in our backlog.

-If warranted, some issues may be moved to our [RFC process](https://github.com/vinyldns/rfcs) instead, depending on its size and impact.

 ## Pull Requests
 Contributions to VinylDNS are generally made via [Github Pull Requests](https://help.github.com/articles/about-pull-requests/).